ConceptionComp/conception_intro_data/README.md

 Submit by pushing to your code & html files to your branch.

 We suggest to not spend more than ~3hrs total on this.
-Feel free to explore beyond the starter questions here -- find anything particularly interesting?
+Feel free to explore beyond the starter questions here.
+Find anything particularly interesting?
 Let's discuss!